NaikAmeh/CareersAPI/README.md

 # CareersAPI

-- Solution contains the SRC folder.
+- Solution contains in the SRC folder.
-- Implemented functionalities for Jobs.
+- Implemented functionalities for Jobs API.
 Currently, inserts are made using scripts for the Location and Department table.
 - Scripts folder contains database scripts.
 - Implemented swagger documentation
 - Postman folder contains postman collections created.